Twisted $S^1$ stability and positive scalar curvature obstruction on fiber bundles: PSC obstruction on fiber bundles: Proof of Theorem

 \subsection{The rigidity part}

 In this subsection, we deal with the rigidity part of Theorem \ref{thm2}.
-If there is a metric $g$ on $E$ with nonnegative scalar curvature, it's standard to show $g$ is Ricci flat.
-In fact, if $g$ is not Ricci flat, one can solve a Ricci flow with initial data $g$ in a short time, which gives a metric on $E$ with positive scalar curvature.
-This contradicts with the non-existence of PSC metric on $E$.
-To handle the Ricci flat case, we will analyze the volume growth of certain covering of the bundle and make use of the structure of compact Ricci flat manifold.
+If there is a metric $g$ on $E$ with nonnegative scalar curvature, it follows from \cite{Kaz82} that $g$ is Ricci flat.
+To handle the Ricci flat case, we will analyze the volume growth of a certain covering of the bundle and make use of the structure of compact Ricci flat manifolds.

-\begin{definition} For a non-compact Riemannian manifold $M$, define $\mathcal{A}$ to be the set of real number of the following property: for any $\alpha\in\mathcal{A}$, there exists $C = C(\alpha)$, such that for any $p\in M$ and sufficiently large $R$ one has: